Alternate Currencies#

 Overview#

-You can already store this currency when you set up a WBS for a job.
+You can already store this currency when you set up a WBS for a project.
 Revenues are then shown in the invoice currency and in local currency.
 Sales documents that you create from the WBS, however, will show amounts in the invoice currency only.

 Note

 To provide sales estimates, a budget rate is used.
-Although specified on the job card, this rate might differ from one WBS version to another.
+Although specified on the project card, this rate might differ from one WBS version to another.
 However, the rate isn’t copied when you post a sales document.
 All Total Price (LCY) fields are instead recalculated based on the exchange rate available at the time.

 Usage entries contain budgeted sales amounts in both local and invoice currencies.
-Sales entries, on the other hand, contain actual values only in the currency in which you want to bill the job.
+Sales entries, on the other hand, contain actual values only in the currency in which you want to bill the project.
 These are then converted into local currency when you post the entries.

-On job cards#
+On project cards#

-The Invoice Currency Code field on the Job Billings tab is then filled in automatically based on the Bill-to field, if you selected a customer there, or a currency needs to be chosen manually from the Currency table.
+The Invoice Currency Code field on the Project Billings tab is then filled in automatically based on the Bill-to field, if you selected a customer there, or a currency needs to be chosen manually from the Currency table.

 Alternatively, you can fill in the Invoice Currency Date field.
-This field was introduced because jobs lack the type of fields, such as a Posting Date field, required to calculate exchange rates.
+This field was introduced because projects lack the type of fields, such as a Posting Date field, required to calculate exchange rates.
 If you enter a date in this field, the rate is determined based on what is stored in the Currency Exchange Rate table.

 Note